MAKEUP PRODUCTS (NON-PERMANENT)

 13147

-Although many chemicals in beauty products pose slight or absolutely no threat, several dozen have been associated with substantial health problems, including neurological harm and cancer.
-Cosmetic chemicals get into your body through inhalation, the skin, and ingestion, and cause similar risks as food chemicals, per this site.
+While the majority of chemicals in cosmetic products pose minimal or zero danger, several dozen are associated to severe medical conditions, such as neurological harm and cancer.
+Cosmetic chemicals gain entry to a person's body through ingestion, inhalation, and internal use, and pose similar risks as food chemicals, per this site.

-Contaminants and chemicals linked to cancer can be found in food and many other everyday products.
-However, no classification of consumer products is susceptible to less government management than cosmetics and other personal products, including PRISME AGAIN !
+Contaminants and chemicals associated with cancer can be found in food, water, and several other commonly used goods.
+However, no group of consumer goods is accountable to less government direction than cosmetics and other personal products, including PRISME AGAIN !
 BLUSH - POWDER BLUSH, QUARTET.
-While most of the chemicals in cosmetics likely pose little risk, exposure to some has been linked to major health concerns, including cancer.
+While most of the chemicals in cosmetics probably present minimal risk, being exposed to a few has been associated with serious health issues, such as cancer.